 Treat this as Market Research only, you still need to create original content.
 Stealing their content will damage your brand and on Social Media the impact will be fast and unforgiving.

 Based on your Personas you'll have a good idea about where your target market spends their time.
 If you're B2B (business to business) then LinkedIn is probably going to work well for you.
 B2C (business to customer) then Facebook is probably better.
 If your audience is younger then Facebook probably isn't the right Social Network.
 Whether you're B2B, B2C or both you're still P2P (person to person) people buy from people not businesses (unless you're an mega brand).

-We recommend picking one Social Media Network and focussing on that channel before yo move to others.
+We recommend picking one Social media Network and focussing on that channel before you move to others.
 Once you learn the subtleties of that network then you can try other channels.